 Rule 321.
 Appointment of conservator to protect interests of clients of absent attorney.

-(a) Upon application of Disciplinary Counsel or any other interested person, the president judge of a court of common pleas shall have the power to appoint one or more eligible persons to act as conservators of the affairs of an attorney or formerly admitted attorney if:
+(a) Upon application of Disciplinary Counsel or any other interested person with the written concurrence of Disciplinary Counsel, the president judge of a court of common pleas shall have the power to appoint one or more eligible persons to act as conservators of the affairs of an attorney or formerly admitted attorney if:

 (3) no partner or other responsible successor to the practice of the attorney is known to exist.